keybase/more-entropy/README.md

 The easiest way to generate pseudorandom numbers in the browser is with `window.crypto`, and in NodeJs you can use `crypto.rng`.
 But for the truly paranoid, getting even more entropy is a good idea.
-For example, you might seed your own key generator with a combination of `window.crypto` and a series of coordinates collected from mouse movements or key presses.
+For example, you might seed your own key generator with a combination of `window.crypto` and a series of coordinates collected from mouse movements or key mashes.

 Even though the mouse movements of the user are not random, it's extra noise, adding a layer of safety.